contractlevel/yield/README.md

 The `offchainTokenData` array passed to the offRamp needed to contain the USDCTokenPool's `MessageAndAttestation` struct, which contains the message retrieved from the `MessageSent` event and the `attestation` created with the attesters and their private keys.
 To achieve this, another function was added, [\_createOffchainTokenData](https://github.com/contractlevel/chainlink-local/blob/519e854caaf1291c03bda3928674c922195fd629/src/ccip/CCIPLocalSimulatorFork.sol#L181-L238).

+#### Unit test note

-_NOTE: Some unit tests in [`CheckLog.t.sol`](https://github.com/contractlevel/yield/blob/main/test/unit/rebalancer/CheckLog.t.sol) will fail with `OnlySimulatedBackend()` unless the [`cannotExecute` modifier](https://github.com/contractlevel/yield/blob/457267fcf8068e3b35dd31770640b9423595892d/src/modules/ParentRebalancer.sol#L54) has been temporarily commented out._
+_NOTE: Some unit tests in [`CheckLog.t.sol`](https://github.com/contractlevel/yield/blob/main/test/unit/rebalancer/CheckLog.t.sol) will fail with `OnlySimulatedBackend()` unless the [`cannotExecute` modifier](https://github.com/contractlevel/yield/blob/457267fcf8068e3b35dd31770640b9423595892d/src/modules/ParentRebalancer.sol#L54) and [`test_yield_checkLog_revertsWhen_cannotExecute`](https://github.com/contractlevel/yield/blob/2ac67d415465ccb5553fc501d9dfa32c03180c4b/test/unit/rebalancer/CheckLog.t.sol#L7-L12) has been temporarily commented out._

 The unit tests for the Contract Level Yield contracts can be run with: